idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/intro-indexer-operations.md

 >Reports confirm that over 80% of bitcoin’s supply is held in cold storage, which makes it a popular choice among bitcoin investors.
 Additionally, cryptocurrency-related businesses such as exchanges and custodians also adopt various forms of institutional-grade cold storage solutions.

+Overall, a cold wallet can provide even greater security by integrating multi-signature support and additional passphrases.